awsdocs/amazon-personalize-developer-guide/doc_source/ECOMMERCE-use-cases.md

 + **Required datasets:** Interactions
 + **Required number of events:** At minimum, 1000 events\.
 + **Recommended event types:** `View` and `Purchase` events\.
++ **Exploration configuration parameters:** When you create a recommender, you can configure exploration with the following\.
+  + Emphasis on exploring less relevant items \(for APIs, this is called explorationWeight in the [RecommenderConfig](API_RecommenderConfig.md)\): Configure how much to explore\.
+Specify a decimal value between 0 to 1\.
+The default is 0\.3\.
+The closer the value is to 1, the more exploration\.
+With more exploration, recommendations include more items with less interactions data or relevance\.
+At zero, no exploration occurs and recommendations are based on current data \(relevance\)\.
+  + Exploration item age cutoff: Specify the maximum item age in days since the latest interaction\.
+This defines the scope of item exploration\.
+For example, if you enter 10, Amazon Personalize exploration includes only items with interactions data from the 10 days since the latest interaction in the dataset\.

+    To increase the items Amazon Personalize considers during exploration, enter a greater value\.
+The minimum is 1 day and the default is 30 days\.
+Recommendations might include items without interactions data from outside this time frame\.
+This is because these items are relevant to the user and exploration didn't identify them\.